torquebox/torquebox/docs/messaging.md

 pretty much any data structure as a message.
 By default, that message will be encoded using Ruby's built-in Marshal format.
-We also support other encodings, namely: `:edn`, `:json`, `:marshal_base64` and `:test`.
+We also support other encodings, namely: `:edn`, `:json`, `:marshal_base64` and `:text`.
 We can choose a different encoding by passing an :encoding option to `publish`:

     q.publish({:hi => :there}, :encoding => :json)